 When you purchase one of our products, it’s the beginning of a long-lasting relationship.
-GCFires takes customer service very seriously.
-It’s kind of our thing.
-So if you have any questions regarding our products or you need help in any other way; feel free to contact us.
-Any time.
+GC Fires takes providing customer service and support to both prospective and existing customers very seriously.
+It’s where we excel.
+So, if you have any questions regarding our products or you require assistance in any other way; feel free to contact us.
+Any time!

 - What is a closed combustion fireplace and why is it so much better than an open fireplace ?